 Upon completion of this course, learners will be able to:

 • Understand & appreciate the general requirements of a wildflower meadow

 • Determine the conditions of a wildflower meadow

 • Develop an understanding of the ecological principles at work within a wildflower area

 • Determine how an area can be improved from a conservation perspective

 • Understand what corrections may be required to reinstate a balance into a system

 • Have an understanding of, and the mechanisms required to, maintain a wildflower meadow.

 Groups only.
 On-site courses can be arranged in many areas of the UK for groups of 4 or more.
 Maximum 10 per course.

-Land managers, staff and contractors responsible for local authority green spaces, groundspersons, greenkeepers and others who are responsible for maintaining an existing wildflower meadow, or who wish to create a new one.
+Land managers, staff, contractors and community groups responsible for local authority green spaces, groundspersons, greenkeepers and others who are responsible for maintaining an existing wildflower meadow, or who wish to create a new one.